What is Jerking His Head?

 Cost of Jerking His Head

-Depending on what is causing your dog to jerk his head and your demographic, the costs will vary.
+Depending on what is causing your dog to jerk his head, the costs will vary.
 Treatment for a dog suffering from a neurological disorder can range in cost from $500 to $6500.
 Cavities and tooth extractions can cost between $500 and $2000.
 Vision problems can be diagnosed and treated from $250 to $2500.